Georgia “Death Trap” Intersection Finally Has Traffic Signal

 Installing traffic signals and/or signs and improving roadways are only part of the solution to prevent fatal and injury vehicle accidents in Georgia.
 The other part concerns the actions of motorists on the road.
 If a hazardous roadway, whether due to poor signage, ineffective design, or unrepaired damage, causes a Georgia motor-vehicle accident, the agency or company responsible for maintaining that roadway may be held liable for the injuries resulting from their negligence.
 Likewise, if a driver causes a Georgia car crash because he or she was distracted, impaired, speeding, or just not obeying traffic laws, he or she may be held responsible for a victim’s losses.

 At The Law Offices of Wayne Grant, P.C., our skilled Atlanta vehicle accident lawyers help injured victims of Georgia auto accidents recover the compensation they deserve from at-fault parties.
-To learn more about your legal rights and how we can help you, please call us at 866-249-5513 or 404-995-3955.
+To learn more about your legal rights and how we can help you, please call us at 404-995-3955.